LArSoft/larsoft.github.io/wiki/The_rules_and_guidelines.md

     -   [Bad code examples](#Bad-code-examples)
     -   [Enforcing LArSoft coding standards](#Enforcing-LArSoft-coding-standards)

-The rules and guidelines(#The-rules-and-guidelines) {.wiki-class-count}
+The rules and guidelines
 ======================================================

 This is a working set of rules and guidelines.
 Suggestions for improvements are welcomed.
 Basically, we urge lean, modular code that is detector-agnostic.
 LArSoft code is intended to be usable by any N-plane, N\_w wires, M-PMT Liquid Argon TPC.

-Writing modular code that is detector-agnostic.(#Writing-modular-code-that-is-detector-agnostic) {.wiki-class-count}
+Writing modular code that is detector-agnostic.
 ---------------------------------------------------------------------------------------------------

 1. All data formats which are a) stored in the output file, b) passed between job control modules or c) written to `histos.root` should be generalizable for N wire planes and / or M PMTs.
 Obviously, the number of wires N\_w per plane must be generalizable.